SciVis/scivis.github.io/_courses/visualstorytelling.md

         <tr>
             <th>Aug 25</th>
             <td>
-                Introduction to HMD VR and handheld AR.
+                The concept of Exploranation.
+Introduction to dome and touch tables.
             </td>
             <td>
-                Introduction to the Decision Arena, VR Arena (tentative).
+                Introduction to the Decision Arena, VR Arena.
             </td>
         </tr>
         <tr>